apnadkarni/blt/doc/combomenu.rst

     the item.
 The value may have any of the forms acceptable to **Tk_GetPixels**.
 The default is "0".

-  **-postcommand** *string*
+  **-postcommand** *cmdString*
     Specifies a TCL command to invoked when the menu is posted.
 The command will be invoked before the menu is displayed onscreen.
 For example, this may be used to disable menu items that may not be valid when the menu is posted.
-If *string* is "", no command is invoked.
+If *cmdString* is "", no command is invoked.
     The default is "".

   **-radiobuttoncolor** *colorName*
-    Specifies the color of the indicator circle for radiobutton items.
+    Specifies the color of the indicator circle for *radiobutton* items.
 The indicator circle is displayed when the radiobutton item is selected.
 The default is "red3".

   **-radiobuttonfillcolor** *colorName*
-    Specifies the fill color of the circle for radiobutton items.
+    Specifies the fill color of the circle for *radiobutton* items.
 The default is "white".

   **-radiobuttonsize** *numPixels*
-    Specifies the size of the circle for radiobutton items.  *NumPixels* is a non-negative value indicating the width and height of the radiobutton circle.
+    Specifies the size of the circle for *radiobutton* items.  *NumPixels* is a non-negative value indicating the width and height of the radiobutton circle.
 The value may have any of the forms acceptable to *Tk_GetPixels*, such as "1.2i".
 The default is "12".